This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 Is old age inherently scary?

 Minnie Castevet’s use of tannis root and other herbs is ambiguous at first.
-It harks back to witches’ gardens and spells, but also of grandmothers who know best.
+It harks back to witches’ gardens and spells, but also of feminine knowledge – of ‘grandmother knows best’.
 It also invokes a far older prejudice against traditional female knowledge that pushed healing out of the reach of women and into the hands of male doctors.

 There’s also an interesting tension in the movie between learned knowledge and experience.
 Consider how Rosemary is so young (more of that below).
 Even Guy is older and more mature, while the Castevets seem positively ancient in comparison.

 Finally even Rosemary – another herb, incidentally – has enough.
-She arranges a party for her own, young friends in a bid to carve out her own power and authority.
+She arranges a party for friends of her own age, in a bid to carve out her own power and authority.

 See The Nanny for more about how horror films use old age as a shortcut to terror.